Advanced Custom Fields

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

 /** * This code works for term fields created in ACF and Pods. * 1.
-Replace "your_facet_name" with the actual facet name * 2.
-Replace "your_custom_field" with the actual custom field name * 3.
-Re-index afterwards */ add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'your_facet_name' == $params['facet_name'] ) { // Get the taxonomy term $term_id = (int) $params['term_id']; // Get the custom field value from the term $value = get_term_meta( $term_id, 'your_custom_field', true ); // Set the facet label and URL slug to the custom term field value $params['facet_display_value'] = $value; // the facet choice label // Optional, see explanation below. $params['facet_value'] = $value; // the facet URL slug, used for indexing/filtering } return $params; }, 10, 2 );
+Create the facet and set its data source to the taxonomy itself (NOT to the custom term field) * 2.
+Add this code to your (child) theme's functions.php * 3.
+In the code, replace "your_facet_name" with the actual facet name * 4.
+Replace "your_custom_field" with the actual custom field name * 5.
+Re-index */ add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'your_facet_name' == $params['facet_name'] ) { // Get the taxonomy term $term_id = (int) $params['term_id']; // Get the custom field value from the term $value = get_term_meta( $term_id, 'your_custom_field', true ); // Set the facet label and URL slug to the custom term field value $params['facet_display_value'] = $value; // the facet choice label // Optional, see explanation below. $params['facet_value'] = $value; // the facet URL slug, used for indexing/filtering } return $params; }, 10, 2 );

 What this code does, is force FacetWP into indexing the custom term field value instead of the term name and the term slug.
 When using this, keep the following in mind: